ruslanmv/ruslanmv.github.io/_posts/2026-08-23-Deep-Agents-on-Your-Own-GPU-A-Hands-On-Lab.md

 Seven checks, in the order they'd otherwise ruin your afternoon.
 Check 6 is the important one — that's your model proving it can actually call a tool.
 Check 5 is the one that says whether your card can hold the model and the context at the same time.

-If something says FAIL, jump to [section 13](#13-when-things-go-wrong).
+If something says FAIL, jump to [Troubleshooting] section.(https://github.com/ruslanmv/deep-agents-tutorial/blob/master/TROUBLESHOOTING.md).
 Get a clean run here before moving on.
 Every one of these failures shows up later as weird agent behaviour rather than a clear error, which is a miserable way to spend an evening.

 ## 7. Lab 1: The Plain Agent